Reduction#

 Note

 With all face centering, unmixed means all \(h,k,l\) are all even or odd.
-For trigonal space groups, R centering with rhombohedral axes has no reflection condition restrictions.
+For trigonal space groups, with rhombohedral axes has no reflection condition lattice centering restrictions similar to a “primitive” lattice.
 However, R centering with hexagonal axes is either in the standard obverse setting (\(-h+k+l=3n\)) or reverse setting (\(h-k+l=3n\)).

 Estimating peak size#